 What can you do?

 Inclusion doesn’t happen by chance.
 Everyone needs to take responsibility for what they post online.
 If you have a website, you are a publisher.
 If you have social media, you’re in marketing.
-If you communicate via email, you are a writer…
+Do you communicate via email?
+You are a writer…

 When it comes to creating a new piece of marketing material, a website or a campaign, bake accessibility in from the start, as remediating can be costly and time-consuming.
 When starting a new project, do accessibility checks at key milestones.
 Where appropriate, you may want to implement user testing.
 And get your suppliers on board!

 There are so many great resources to help you be more inclusive online.
 We’ve shared a few of our favourites below.

 - Alt Text as Poetry – Alt text is an essential part of web accessibility, and this resource challenges you to approach it thoughtfully and creatively.

 - We’re all Human – Resources for better, more inclusive design, including colour management tools, typography guidelines, image use guidelines, and an accessibility checklist.